-To set up a solo player (or a single entrant in a network game), choose the item from the Control menu that matches whether you'll control your flight using the keyboard, using a joystick connected to the upper joystick port on the back of the BeBox, or a joystick connected to the lower joystick port.
+To set up a solo player (or a single entrant in a network game), choose the item from the Control menu that matches whether you'll control your flight using the keyboard or a joystick.
 Then ally yourself with the yellow or purple team by choosing the appropriate item from the Options menu.